 Greg Wolff is Head of Staff for Justice Goodwin Liu at the California Supreme Court.
 Before that, he was the Head of Staff for Justice Carlos Moreno from 2001 to 2011.
 Before that, he worked for former Chief Justice Ronald George beginning in 1987 when Justice George was appointed to the Court of Appeal in Los Angeles.

 From 1977 to 1987, Mr. Wolff was a Deputy City Attorney in the Los Angeles City Attorney's Office.
 After a year in the trial division, he joined the Appellate Section of the Criminal Branch, eventually becoming supervisor of that section.
 Later he moved to the Appellate Section of the Civil Branch.
 He has briefed and argued more than 350 appeals and 100 writ proceedings.

-Denise Yates has been a Deputy Attorney General for twelve years, defending state agencies, prison staff, and the Governor from lawsuits filed by prisoners.
+Denise Yates has been a Deputy Attorney General for fourteen years, defending state agencies, prison staff, and the Governor from lawsuits filed by prisoners.
 Before that, she worked as a Deputy District Attorney, she was a fellow with the Criminal Justice Legal Foundation, and she clerked for a federal judge in Las Vegas.
-She loves teaching LW&R and Moot Court at Hastings.
-She is a Northern California native, UC Irvine alum (go Anteaters!), and avid athlete.
-She can be found on most weekends playing golf with her husband or perfecting her shooting skills.
+She loves teaching LW&R and Moot Court at UC Hastings.
+She is a Northern California native, a UC Irvine alum (go Anteaters!), and an avid athlete and traveler.
+On most weekends, she can be found playing golf with her husband.